calendar-gang/tar-heel-calendar/README.md

 * Ezri White

 ## Live website
 The live website is currently located at [tar-heel-calendar.herokuapp.com](https://tar-heel-calendar.herokuapp.com/).
-Note it is not stable nor secure, so use with caution.
+Note it is not stable nor especially secure, so use with caution.
 The live website will restart with each upstream Git commit.